COVID-19: Resources for Charter School Programs (CSP) Grantees

 The KIPP Foundation has a page for all COVID-19-related updates regarding KIPP network schools, charter-specific news and new resources.
 KIPP shared a COVID-19 Resources for Navigating School Closures, a blog post that provides a summary of resources relating to remote learning, options for accessing free Wi-Fi, food access, and quick links to CDC recommendations.

 Low Income Investment Fund (LIIF) posts updates on the company’s operational adjustments as a result of the COVID-19 situation.
 The latest updates on LIIF’s operations can be found on their website.
 LIIF is partnering with regional funders and local partners to provide emergency relief grants to child care providers – primarily owned by women and people of color in New York City, San Francisco Bay, and Washington DC regions.

 LISC’s COVID-19 Response page, updated daily, houses information regarding the LISC Rapid Relief and Resiliency Fund, the Verizon Small Business Recovery Fund, local funding opportunities, information for borrowers and grantees, federal policy priorities, and news updates.
+In addition, the LISC Charter School Financing Team has researched and compiled resources from across the sector for charter schools, school leaders, students, and teachers.
 Please reach out to your local LISC contacts if you have questions or email firstname.lastname@example.org.